Keflavík: History

 Keflavík was founded by Scottish entrepreneurs and engineers in the 16th century, and developed on account of its fishing and fish processing industry.

 In the 1940s an airport was built next to the town by the United States military, which served as an important refueling stop for trans-Atlantic flights, especially during World War II.

 During the Cold War, Naval Air Station Keflavik played an important role in monitoring marine and submarine traffic from the Norwegian and Greenland seas into the Atlantic Ocean.
 Forces from the United States Air Force were added to provide radar monitoring, fighter intercept, in-flight refueling, and aerial/marine rescue.
 With increasing ranges for aircraft and the dissolution of the Soviet Union, the base became less important, and the last U.S. personnel were withdrawn in 2006.

 Within Iceland, Keflavík was renowned as a rich source of musicians during the 1960s and 1970s, and came to be known as bítlabærinn /is/ or "The Beatle Town".

 Geography and climate

 The local geography is dominated by fields of basalt rubble, interspersed with a few hardy plants and mosses.

 The climate of Keflavík is subpolar oceanic (Köppen: Cfc) with cool summers and moderately cold winters.
-There is not a truly dry month but June is the month that gets the least amount of precipitation.
+There is not a truly dry month but June is the month that gets the least precipitation.
 Winter high temperatures average above the freezing mark, and summer high temperatures are cool to mild.
 The warmest month on average is July with an average high of 14.2 C and the coldest is January with an average high of 3.4 C.